Paramount Network: Spike (2003–2018)

-In April 2003, it was announced that the network would be relaunched as Spike TV on June 16.
-Promoted with the slogan "The First Network for Men", Viacom aimed to target young adult males aged 18–34 — a demographic they believed were being served insufficiently by other cable networks.
-Spike's launch programming would include a slate of new adult animation series such as Gary the Rat, Ren & Stimpy "Adult Party Cartoon" (an adult-oriented revival of the former Nickelodeon series The Ren & Stimpy Show, led by its original creator John Kricfalusi), and Stripperella, as well as other new series such as Ride with Funkmaster Flex, joined by its recent acquisitions CSI, Star Trek, and Raw.
-Other planned programming included interstitial segments on health, technology, and finance in collaboration with Men's Health, Stuff, and MarketWatch.
+In April 2003, MTV Networks announced that TNN would be relaunched as Spike TV on June 16.
+Promoted with the slogan "The First Network for Men", the relaunch would target young adult males aged 18–34—a demographic MTV Networks believed was being underserved by other cable networks.
+New programming announced for the channel included the miniseries 10 Things Every Guy Should Experience, Ride with Funkmaster Flex, and a slate of adult animation series such as Gary the Rat, Ren & Stimpy "Adult Party Cartoon" (an adult-oriented revival of The Ren & Stimpy Show), and Stripperella.
+Other planned programming included interstitial segments on health, technology, finance, and automotive news in collaboration with Men's Health, Stuff, and CBS MarketWatch.
+They would be joined by existing programming such as film blocks, Monday Night Raw, and recent acquisitions such as CSI and Star Trek.

-Three days before the planned launch date, film director Spike Lee won a New York Supreme Court injunction preventing Viacom from using the name "Spike TV".
-Lee claimed that because of his well-known popularity in Hollywood, viewers would therefore assume that he was associated with the new channel.
+Three days before the planned launch date, film director and actor Spike Lee won a New York Supreme Court injunction preventing Viacom from using the "Spike TV” name.
+Lee claimed that due to his well-known popularity in Hollywood, viewers would therefore assume that he was associated with the new channel.
 Lee stated in court papers that: "The media description of this change of name, as well as comments made to me and my wife, confirmed what was obvious—that Spike TV referred to Spike Lee."
 Spike Jones Jr., son of comic musician Spike Jones, became a party to the lawsuit as part of Viacom's defense to protect the rights to his father's name.
+Most of the new programming would premiere on the originally-planned date as a soft launch; at this time, the TNN name and logo were downplayed in favor of the "First Network for Men" tagline.
+The suit was settled on July 8, 2003, with Lee admitting that he did not believe that Spike TV was intentionally trying to trade upon his name.

-Most of the new programming would premiere on the originally-planned date as a soft launch; at this time, the TNN name and logo was downplayed heavily in favor of the "First Network for Men" tagline.
-The suit was settled on July 8, 2003, in announcing the settlement, Lee admitted that he did not believe that the channel intentionally tried to trade on his name.
-On July 28, 2003, it was announced that Spike TV would officially launch on August 11, 2003 — eight weeks later than initially scheduled.
-Its launch night programming featured two programs originally intended to air on June 16, including Party with Spike—a launch special filmed at the Playboy Mansion, and the premiere of Most Extreme Elimination Challenge—a comedic dub of the Japanese game show Takeshi's Castle.
-Klasky Csupo's Immigrants and the John Leguizamo-produced Zilch & Zero were originally slated to run on Spike TV's animation block, but these plans never materialized and the former was broadcast as a film instead.
-Later that year, Spike premiered the reality television parody The Joe Schmo Show, and launched the Spike Video Game Awards.
+On July 28, 2003, it was announced that Spike TV would officially launch on August 11—eight weeks later than initially scheduled.
+Its launch night programming featured two programs originally intended to air on June 16, including Party with Spike—a launch special filmed at the Playboy Mansion, and the series premiere of Most Extreme Elimination Challenge (MXC)—a comedic dub of the Japanese game show Takeshi's Castle.
+Klasky Csupo's Immigrants and the John Leguizamo-produced Zilch & Zero were originally slated to run on Spike TV's animation block, but these plans never materialized and the former was released as a film instead.
+Later that year, Spike premiered the reality television parody The Joe Schmo Show, and held the inaugural Spike Video Game Awards.